Icelinus borealis

 Icelinus borealis, or the northern sculpin or comb sculpin, is a species of fish in the family Cottidae.
-It can be found in the northeastern Pacific Ocean along the western coastt of North America.
+It can be found in the northeastern Pacific Ocean along the western coast of North America.

 Taxonomy

 Icelinus borealis was first formally described in 1896 by the American ichthyologist Charles Henry Gilbert with its type locality given as north and south of the Aleutians and from Bristol Bay in Alaska.
 The specific name borealis means "northern" and is a reference to the description of this species based on a type locality of Alaska.